Observation of synchronization between two quantum van der Pol oscillators in trapped ions: Introduction

+The quantized motional modes of trapped ions provide an excellent platform for realizing quantum limit-cycle oscillators and exploring their synchronized dynamics.
+Their long coherence times, precise controllability, and strong coupling to internal states~\cite{broz2023test,macdonell2023predicting,wu2023continuous} accommodate the implementation of quantum dynamics in bosonic degrees of freedom~\cite{gottesman2001encoding,braunstein2005quantum}, which has enabled a wide range of applications including analog quantum simulation, quantum-enhanced metrology, and fault-tolerant quantum computing with bosonic codes~\cite{whitlow2023quantum,gorman2018engineering,valahu2023direct,burd2019quantum,mccormick2019quantum,fluhmann2019encoding,matsos2024universal}.
+However, the lack of direct observables for the motional states has traditionally limited the exploitation of quantum resources in the infinite-dimensional Hilbert space.
+Recent proposals and experimental realizations have introduced efficient benchmarking techniques for motional states~\cite{cimini2020neural,fluhmann2020direct,valahu2024benchmarking}.
+These advancements, combined with programmable dissipation and noise injection~\cite{behrle2023phonon,so2024trapped}, enable the level of control and measurement required for synchronization experiments.

 Here, we experimentally demonstrate synchronization between two quantum vdP oscillators encoded in the motional state of two motional modes of a two ion crystal.
-The steady states of the vdP oscillators are highly tunable from the near-classical to the quantum regime via the gain–loss ratio, and the resulting limit-cycle behavior is revealed by tracking the motional-state dynamics via Wigner function reconstruction.
+The vdP oscillators are generated through a combination of two-phonon loss and one-phonon gain processes of the motional modes utilizing an auxiliary qubit.
+We show that the steady states of the vdP oscillators are highly tunable from the near-classical to the quantum regime via the gain–loss ratio, and the resulting limit-cycle behavior is revealed by tracking the motional-state dynamics via Wigner function reconstruction.
 We achieve synchronization via engineered dissipative coupling~\cite{lee2014entanglement}, confirmed by reconstructing the joint probability distribution of the two-mode quantum states and supported by numerical simulations.
 We further show that synchronization is robust against detuning between the effective frequencies of the oscillators.
 Finally, we probe phase diffusion during mutual synchronization by phase-locking one oscillator to an external drive and measuring the Wigner functions of both modes at various detunings.
 Our results pave the way for investigating synchronized dynamics in networks of quantum limit cycles~\cite{matheny2019exotic}, harnessing engineered dissipation as a resource for complex quantum dynamics, and developing new applications in quantum metrology.